-M I Crooked letter crooked letter I

-Crooked letter crooked letter I

-Hump back hump back I Mississipppi
+M I crooked letter crooked letter I Crooked letter crooked letter I Hump back hump back I Mississipi

-[He repeats this song intermittently while he hauls in, then rummages through, the trunk.
-From it he extracts a visor which he puts on his head, a huge watch which he straps to his wrist, an old typewriter, paper and other paraphenalia suggestive both of theater props and an executioner's tools.
+[He hums and sings this song intermittently while he hauls in, then rummages through, the trunk.
+From it he extracts a visor which he puts on his head, a hugh watch which he straps to his wrist, an old typewriter, paper and other paraphenalia suggestive both of theater props and an executioner's tools.
 He arranges the typewriter and kneels in front of it, preparing to type.]

-How I Spent My Sumner Vacation.
+How I Spent My Summer Vaction.
 August 24.
 August 26?
 Shit.
-August, 1955...
-Sunflower County Mississippi U.S.A.
+August, 1955.
+Sunflower County.
+Mississippi.
+U.S.A.